 While there is no caffeine, sugar, honey, etc. in the first 2-6 months of the protocol, we are allowed stevia which has made it possible to keep my 9 year old happy versus having her feel like mommy is simply trying to torture her through it all.
 Treats are still possible, we just have to be a little more creative about how we make those treats…but that’s okay…being creative is what I do.

-With additional evidence and significant research, we also added in the Supplemental Protocol as designed by Dr. Hill and further refined by Dr. Lawton and then individualized for us by both my practitioner and myself.
+With additional evidence and significant research, we also added in the Supplemental Protocol found here and further refined by Dr. Lawton and then individualized for us by both my practitioner and myself.

 How does this help you?